RogueRope/docs/content/docs/faq/not-your-mum.md

 ---
 Everything you bring to the site has the potential to become **MATTER OUT OF PLACE (MOOP)**: costumes, water bottles, booze containers, inflatable chairs, hats, fruit, cigarette butts, even rope fibers can all become MOOP.
 Every person is responsible for their own rubbish.

-So, remember what your parents taught you: don't litter, put away your toys after playing, clean up after yourself.
+So, remember what your caregivers taught you: don't litter, put away your toys after playing, clean up after yourself.
-We don't clean up after you. **I am not your parent (but you can call me daddy).**
+We don't clean up after you. **I am not your caregiver (but you can call me daddy).**

 ## What Should I Do with my Rubbish?